CECapps/Imgur-API-for-PHP/README.md

 ## Quick HOWTO

  - See demos/httpadapters.php for a quick usage demonstration.
  - See demos/oauth.php for an OAuth demonstration.
-Only the Zend Framework interface has been tested.